ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 https://www.youtube.com/watch?v=9nZsE_K_fcU

-Novel Bitcoin Payment Service is your very Bitcoin Payment Service.
+Novel Bitcoin Payment Service is your very own Bitcoin Payment Service.

 Milestones as of August 26, 2026:
 - Connect to your local Bitcoin Node